hemerajs/momos/README.md

     <img src="logo.png" alt="Momos logo" /><br /><br />
 </p>

 Momos - Reverse proxy to define server-side-includes via HTML5 and attributes.
+No html comments or complicate configurations.
 This is proof-of-concept.

 - **Cache:** Requests are cached with RFC7234
 - **Fast:** SSI Fragments are loaded in parallel